crimx/retux/docs/guide/motivation.md

 )<string>();
 ```

 This solves the boilerplate issue but the code is not clean enough for others to read.
-This is because the Action declaration is mixing with the Action Creator's implementation.
+This is due to the Action declaration is mixing with the Action Creator's implementation.
 As project scales it is not easy to take a glance and know what actions is provided and how to use them.

-Maybe a separated documentation?
+How about a separated documentation?
 Nah.
 Documentations are destined to be left unmaintained.

-Retux addresses this issue with the concept of Action Catalog and `createActionCreators`.
+Retux addresses this issue with the concept of [Action Catalog][ActionCatalog] and `createActionCreators`.

 ## Problems of State Sharing

-As the store scales we were encouraged to split it into different reducers and combine them with `combineReducers`.
+As the store scales it was recommended to split it into different reducers and combine them with `combineReducers`.

 And [then](https://redux.js.org/faq/reducers#how-do-i-share-state-between-two-reducers-do-i-have-to-use-combinereducers):